 For security purposes, modern browsers have a same-origin policy restriction that prevents scripts running in the browser from accessing resources in other domains.
 However, if the server in the other domain implements Cross-Origin Resource Sharing (CORS), the browser will allow a script to access resources in that domain.

 Zendesk only implements CORS for API requests authenticated with OAuth access tokens.
-It does not implement CORS for API requests that use basic authentication (email and password) or an API token.
+It does not implement CORS for API requests that use an API token.

 Exceptions: A few Zendesk API endpoints don't require any authentication at all.
 They include the Create Request and Search Articles endpoints.
 CORS is implemented for these endpoints.